goodalexander/goodalexander.github.io/_posts/2022-08-20-digital-track-marks.md

 I look down at my own arms and see the same digital track marks.

 I’ve tried to escape from my past.
 Mediocre tech founder.
 Just another speculator in an entire era of people who have made fortunes speculating.
 An endless string of failed relationships with people who loved me but I felt nothing for.
 34 years old.
 Basically a corpse in half the games I’m involved in.
 “Cringe AF”, as the young ones say.
 What if I could be someone who helps other people escape the system like I did?
-Like an old mentory?
+Like an old mentor...?
 Even as I type it, I know it’s a lie - it’s something I’m writing to get high.

 The first step to kicking addiction is to see it for what it is though.